schrebra/Windows.10.DNS.Block.List/README.md

 This is an exhaustive list of all Windows 10 DNS names that call back to Microsoft.
 It was created for the people who need to use Windows 10 but do not want any data to go back to them.
 It can be used in the Windows 10 Host file, Pihole, or PFsense PFblockerNG.
-The source was gathered from Microsoft privacy site, Microsoft WSUS servers, Reddit, and StackExchange.
+The sources were gathered from Microsoft privacy site, Microsoft WSUS servers, Reddit, and StackExchange.

 Sources: